 Choose a Canadian theme:

 Students are encouraged to choose any aspect of local, provincial, or national history, heritage, or geography that most interests them.
 Some examples include a person, a place, an event or an idea.
 Click here for topic ideas.

 Create a project display:

-Here is a link to a display board you can buy at Staples: CLICK HERE.
+Display boards can be purchased online at Staples: CLICK HERE.
 Many teachers have found them at dollar stores or teacher supply stores.
+Or, consider selecting a different format for students to present their findings.
+Some more ideas are below.

 At the Regional Fair, students will be assigned a space of approximately 3’ wide and 8” deep (1mx20cm).
 This is one quarter of a standard folding table – no more, no less!